Birmingham: Sport

 Warwickshire County Cricket Club play at Edgbaston Cricket Ground, which also hosts test cricket and one day internationals and is the largest cricket ground in the United Kingdom after Lord's.
 Edgbaston was the scene of the highest ever score by a batsman in first-class cricket, when Brian Lara scored 501 not out for Warwickshire in 1994.

 Birmingham is also home to professional Rugby Union clubs such as Birmingham Moseley and Birmingham & Solihull.
 The city also has a semiprofessional Rugby League club, the Midlands Hurricanes as well as an amateur club the Birmingham Bulldogs.
-The city is also home to one of the oldest American football teams in the BAFA National Leagues, the Birmingham Bulls.
+The city is also home to one of the oldest American football teams in the BAFA National Leagues, the Birmingham Bulls and a baseball club, Birmingham Baseball Club, with two teams, the Metalheads and the Bats.

 Two major championship golf courses lie on the city's outskirts.
 The Belfry near Sutton Coldfield is the headquarters of the Professional Golfers' Association and has hosted the Ryder Cup more times than any other venue.
 The Forest of Arden Hotel and Country Club near Birmingham Airport is also a regular host of tournaments on the PGA European Tour, including the British Masters and the English Open.

 The AEGON Classic is, alongside Wimbledon and Eastbourne, one of only three UK tennis tournaments on the WTA Tour.
 It is played annually at the Edgbaston Priory Club, which in 2010 announced plans for a multimillion-pound redevelopment, including a new showcase centre court and a museum celebrating the game's Birmingham origins.

 The Alexander Stadium in Perry Barr is the headquarters of UK Athletics, and one of only two British venues to host fixtures in the elite international IAAF Diamond League.
 It is also the home of Birchfield Harriers, which has many international athletes among its members.
 The National Indoor Arena hosted the 2007 European Athletics Indoor Championships and the 2003 and 2018 World Indoor Championships, as well as hosting the annual Aviva Indoor Grand Prix – the only British indoor athletics fixture to qualify as an IAAF Indoor Permit Meeting – and a wide variety of other sporting events.

 Professional boxing, hockey, skateboarding, stock-car racing, greyhound racing and speedway also take place within the city.
 Since 1994 Birmingham has hosted the All England Open Badminton Championships at Arena Birmingham.

 Commonwealth Games

 Birmingham hosted the 2022 Commonwealth Games, which took place between 28 July and 8 August 2022.
-This was the first time that Birmingham has hosted the Commonwealth games and the 22nd Commonwealth games to take place.
-Birmingham has a wealth of existing sports venues, arenas and conference halls that proved ideal for hosting sport during the Games.
-Alexander Stadium, which hosted the ceremonies and athletics was renovated, and the capacity was increased to 40,000 seats.
-The 2022 Commonwealth Games in Birmingham were expected to generate a £526 million boost to the West Midlands regional economy.
-The official handover to Birmingham took place at the Gold Coast 2018 Commonwealth Games closing ceremony on 15 April 2018.
+This was the first time that Birmingham hosted the Commonwealth Games and the 22nd edition of the Commonwealth Games to take place.
+Alexander Stadium, which hosted the opening and closing ceremonies and athletics was renovated, and the capacity was increased to 30,000 seats.
+The event contributed £1.2 billion to the economy of the United Kingdom.